 ActivityPub protocol stirred up many developers.
 Not a month passes now without a new federating project.
 The young blood of 2019 are Mobilizon and Smilodon.
 Fediverse developing software and related tools are all listed here.
 There’s also a Wiki with watchlists for all Fediverse protocols: diaspora, Zot, ActivityPub.

-At the same time some projects are being abandoned.
-Osada is one of those.
-The world of OStatus federating projects has been quiet for a long while.
+At the same time several projects are being abandoned.
+Osada is one of those - the lead developer announced that the software won’t get any future updates.
+The world of OStatus federating projects (GNU Social, postActiv) has also been quiet for a long while.

 Among older projects Pleroma, a lightweight microblogging network, has recently had its first stable release.